nepi-engine/nepi_setup/NEPI_CONTAINER_CUSTOMIZE.md

 **NOTE** Unless your NEPI Host Device is configured with NEPI's AB File System enabled, the current NEPI Docker Image and all of it's commits will be replaced with the imported image.

-    nepicreate # OR 'nepiexport clean' to just export the new image without importing back in
+    nepicreate # OR 'nepiexport' to just export the new image without importing back in